Cartman123/update_browserhax/README.md

 This is a simple fork from the original [yellows8's update browserhax script](https://github.com/yellows8/browserhax_site).

-It automatically downloads the latest browserhax_site, replaces the hardcoded urls, copies the browserhax_cfg.php to the webroot folder and generates a valid qrcode.
+It automatically downloads the latest browserhax_site, replaces the hardcoded urls, copies the browserhax_cfg.php to the webroot folder and generates a valid qrcode (using the google char api).

 This script has 2 versions:
 - **`update_browserhax.sh`** is a simple improvement over the original that fixes hardcoded paths and auto copies the `browserhax_cfg.php` to the webroot directory and you must configure it yourself, aswell as compiling the 3ds_browserhax_common repo yourself